dekuNukem/duckyPad/manual_setup.md

 ```
 * The screen will only display the **first 7 characters** of the key name, so keep it short!

+#### Loop Flag

+If a key uses [`LOOP` command](https://github.com/dekuNukem/duckyPad/blob/master/duckyscript_info.md#loop-experimental), add a line like this:

+`s4 3`

+In this case, `4` is the key number, and `3` is the total number of actions.
+This tells duckyPad to look for the `LOOP` command instead of executing the script right away.

 #### Backlight Colors

 To set your custom background color, add the following line: